sourcegraph/handbook/content/communication/company_meeting.md

 1. Go to https://zoom.us/recording/management (as a Zoom admin)
 1. Next to the correct item (Topic: `Company meeting`), press `Share...`.
-1. In the dialog, select `Share this recording: Publicly` and ensure `Password protection` is on.
+1. In the dialog, select `Share this recording: Publicly` and press `Save`.
+1. Ensure `Password protection` is on.
 1. Press `Copy sharing information to clipboard`.
 1. Paste in #general on Slack as a reply to the thread that originally linked the slides for company meeting.